samba-in-kubernetes/sambacc/README.md

 * Clone the repo: `git clone https://github.com/samba-in-kubernetes/sambacc`
 * `cd sambacc`
-* Install locally: `python setup.py install --user`
+* Install locally: `python -m pip install --user .`

-The typical setup.py commands should work.
+The test & build container may also be used to build source tarballs and wheels.
+Then you can distribute and install from the wheel if you need to.

 ### Testing